-In line with FAST's strategic plan, this report provides some further insight into our work so far.
+In line with FAST's strategic plan, this 3-year report provides some further insight into our work so far.
 It outlines the systems approach we have adopted to advancing our mission and our grounds for doing so.
 It also highlights the value already generated through joint ventures with our vital and valued partners.
 Indeed, ensuring that all stakeholders understand our organization's history and rationale - what we stand for, act upon, strive towards and why - is central to our mission.
 It is only in this way that further hereto unexplored collaborations can be fostered, synergies revealed and innumerable potentials realized.

 Convinced of the need for transparency around our processes, this report aims to shed light on how we are seeking to lay a deep and solid foundation for Armenia's propulsion into the realm of top innovators.
-It details some of the challenges we have had, and must continue, to overcome, as well as our impacts so far.
+It details some of the challenges we must overcome and impacts so far experienced from our first years of program implementation.